Eight Mile Plains, Queensland: History

 The Eight Mile Plains Provisional School opened on 7 June 1869 in Charles Baker's paddock on Logan Road between Levington Road and the Glen Hotel.
 The school building was erected by Baker at his own expense.
 There were approximately 15 students at that time.
 However, the school was poorly located on the outskirts of the area and the building was in poor condition and by 1875 there was local agitation for a new building to house the 80 students in a more central location.
-In June 1880 tenders were called to erect a new school building made of hardwood.
-In 1896 it became Eight Mile Plains State School.
+In June 1880, tenders were called to erect a new school building made of hardwood.
+In 1896, it became Eight Mile Plains State School.
+In 1958, the school relocated to its current site with a new school building.

 In September 1883, 231 allotments of "Logan Railway Estate" were advertised to be auctioned by John Cameron.
 A map advertising the auction illustrates the proximity of the estate to the Logan Railway Line.

-Between 1902 and 1904 the Anglican, Catholic, Lutheran and Methodist communities in the area decided to construct a church on Millers Road that would be shared between them with each denomination holding their services in the church according to a roster until such time as each denomination established its own church.
+Between 1902 and 1904, the Anglican, Catholic, Lutheran and Methodist communities in the area decided to construct a church on Millers Road that would be shared between them with each denomination holding their services in the church according to a roster until such time as each denomination established its own church.
 This arrangement continued until it was only the Anglican faith still using the building, when it then became St Paul's Anglican Church.

 Electricity was extended to the district in 1936.

 St Johns Lutheran Church was officially dedicated on Sunday 9 December 1951 by Pastor M. Lohe, president of the Lutheran Church in Queensland.
 The brick church was built entirely by the volunteer labour of 30 men of the congregation with the work starting in October 1949 and mostly done on Saturdays.
 Pastor Lohe laid the foundation stone on 2 April 1950.
 The church had seating for 150 people with a further 50 people in the separate choir loft.
 The church was designed by farmer Reg Waldman who also supervised the construction; he was also the church's organist.
 The building was not complete at the time of its dedication as the tower has only reached 27 feet but the plans were for it to reach 50 feet including a belfry.
 The building was completed in 1976 with the erection of the spire.

-In 1958 a new school was constructed to service the area.